Futures (album): Background and development

 In July 2001, Jimmy Eat World released their fourth studio album, Bleed American, through major label DreamWorks Records.
 It became a commercial success, selling over 1.3 million copies, being certified platinum in the United States by the Recording Industry Association of America (RIAA).
 Two of its singles charted on the Billboard 200, namely, "Sweetness" at number 75 and "The Middle" at number five.
 Due to the album's popularity, the band promoted it with two years of touring, which made it hard for the members to unwind after returning home.
 In May 2003, vocalist and lead guitarist Jim Adkins said that the band had a lot of new material and would record sometime thereafter with Mark Trombino in Los Angeles, California.
 Trombino worked with the band previously, having produced Static Prevails (1996), Clarity (1999), and Bleed American.

 Jimmy Eat World began pre-production in mid-July with Trombino, where they worked on 18 songs.
 Recording began in early August, with the aim of working on 14 songs.
 By September 2003, after five weeks, recording sessions were nearly finished.
 The group reached a breaking point with Trombino as they ran out of song ideas; their disagreements led to Trombino's departure from the project, with Adkins saying, "I wouldn't want to work with people who aren't extremely passionate about their ideas and their contributions."
 The band subsequently took a break and performed a few shows.
-Believe in What You, a stop-gap video/live-album, was released in October.
+Believe in What You Want, a stop-gap video/live-album, was released in October.
 The following month, the band's label, DreamWorks, was bought by Universal Music Group and absorbed into Interscope Records in January 2004.